Skip to content

 Do I need buildings insurance for a new-build home?

-Although some newly built properties come with a warranty, you’ll still need insurance to cover your new-build against flooding, fire, water leaks or subsidence.
+Yes, you’ll need buildings insurance for a new-build home.
+Although some newly-built properties come with a warranty, you’ll still want to cover yours against the risk of flooding, fire, water leaks and subsidence.

 Do I need buildings insurance if I’m buying a house without a mortgage?